 Please keep in mind that this is present as a way to help reconcile billable/non-billable distinctions within your Timesheet, rather than Parallax treating these hours as Billable or Non-Billable.

-In this case, while the Timesheet may consider that 11 of the Actual hours are non-billable, for the purposes of capacity, utilization, etc. this Employee has 20 Actual Hours that will be considered Billable.
+In this case, while the Timesheet may consider that 11 of the Actual hours are non-billable, for the purposes of capacity, utilization, etc. this Person has 20 Actual Hours that will be considered Billable.

 Why do we define things this way?

 Simply put, if you're not charging a Client for the hours you're spending working on projects for them, you're spending money doing so.
 If you're spending time and money on projects that do not correlate to a billable return from the Client, this is something that Parallax is intended to surface.
 We understand there may be meaningful reasons why you may not choose to charge a Client for work that is completed - but Parallax exists in part to surface the impact that things like this is having on your business.

 In short, Parallax may be used to reaffirm the choice complete work for a Client that is not billed to the Client or it may be used to reassess that choice, but Parallax may not be used to obscure that decision.
 We hope this makes sense!